Guide To Visiting Antelope Canyon

 Tower Butte

-The American Southwest is adorned with several magnificent natural monuments and landforms, but there is nothing quite like Tower Butte.
-Like a massive skyscraper emerging from the desert earth, Tower Butte quite literally “towers” over its surroundings at an elevation of more than 5,000 feet.
-Visitors can only reach the top of this remarkable landmark onboard a helicopter tour.
+Like a massive skyscraper emerging from the desert earth, Tower Butte quite literally "towers" over its surroundings at an elevation of more than 5,000 feet.
+Visitors can only reach the top of this remarkable landmark aboard a Tower Butte helicopter tour.
 Tower Butte offers one of the widest views of the desert expanse, Lake Powell, and the distant city of Page, Arizona.

 Horseshoe Bend

-This world-famous twist in the Colorado River has been an inspiration to photographers and artists alike for decades.
-Here the water runs through rocks causing the river to curve into nearly a full circle offering a spectacular sight to those who make the journey to see it, whether by hiking on foot or flying over it on an air tour.
-Just a short distance from the Page Municipal Airport, incredible aerial views of Horseshoe Bend can be seen in minutes.
+This world-famous twist in the Colorado River has been an inspiration for photographers and artists alike for decades.
+Here the river curves into nearly a full circle - a spectacular sight to those who make the journey to see it, whether by hiking on foot or flying over it on a Horseshoe Bend air tour.

 Rainbow Bridge

-Rainbow Bridge is the world’s largest natural stone bridge, formed by thousands of years of wind and water erosion.
-This near-perfect arch rests on Navajo land and has been considered sacred by the Navajo people for centuries.
-To reach Rainbow Bridge, one must hike 14 miles through rugged Navajo land.
-The fastest and easiest way to view this remarkable natural landform is onboard an airplane tour, where fantastic aerial sights abound.
+Rainbow Bridge is the world's largest natural stone bridge, formed by thousands of years of wind and water erosion.
+This near-perfect arch rests on Navajo land and has been considered sacred by the Navajo tribe for centuries.
+To reach Rainbow Bridge, one must hike 14 miles through rugged Navajo land with a permit from the Navajo people.